Seeing your baby for the first time is a moment you’ll never forget, as all those months of preparing and dreaming finally become real.

 - Gain confidence and contentment in caring for their baby

 The best start for breastfeeding is when a baby is kept skin-to-skin with the mother immediately after birth until the first feeding.
-The baby’s sense of smell allows him to find the breast to begin the initial latch.
+The baby’s sense of smell allows him or her to find the breast to begin the initial latch.